Nandakishore695/HTML-CSS-Javascript/README.md

 - inline-block It’s formatted just like the inline element, where it doesn’t start on a new line.
 BUT, you can set width and height values.

 **19.What is the use of an iframe tag?**
 - iframe stands for "inline frame tag."
-It's used to embed content from another source (like a different webpage) directly into the current webpage.
+It's used to embed content from another source directly into the current webpage.
 To integrate external resources like web pages, videos, maps, and more into your own page.

 **20.What is the difference between HTML and XHTML?**